SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 ```

 ##### Phrase 2
 This phrase covers research about energy intensity via the decoupling of energy consumption and economic growth.
 The general structure is *energy consumption + action + economy*.
+This action needs to be retained for the context, since energy consumption is a very general term.

 ```Ceylon =
 TS=